-Name of the SNMP trap Meaning linkDown When the connection to a port is interrupted, this trap is sent. linkUp When connection is established to a port, this trap is sent. hm2DevMonSenseHumidity When the humidity exceeds or falls below the specified threshold values, this trap is sent. hm2DevMonSensePSState When the status of a power supply unit changes, this trap is sent. hm2SigConStateChange When the status of the signal contact changes in the operation monitoring, this trap is sent. newRoot When the sending agent becomes the new root of the spanning tree, this trap is sent. topologyChange When the port changes from blocking to forwarding or from forwarding to blocking, this trap is sent. alarmRisingThreshold When the RMON input exceeds its upper threshold, this trap is sent. alarmFallingThreshold When the RMON input goes below its lower threshold, this trap is sent. hm2AgentPortSecurityViolation When a MAC address detected on this port does not match the current settings of the parameter hm2AgentPortSecurityEntry, this trap is sent. hm2DiagSelftestActionTrap When a self test for the four categories "task", "resource", "software", and "hardware" is performed according to the configured settings, this trap is sent. hm2MrpReconfig When the configuration of the MRP Ring changes, this trap is sent. hm2DiagIfaceUtilizationTra p When the threshold of the interface exceeds or undercuts the upper or lower threshold specified, this trap is sent. hm2LogAuditStartNextSector When the audit trail after completing one sector starts a new one, this trap is sent. hm2PtpSynchronizationChanc e When the status of the PTP synchronization has been changed, this trap is sent. hm2ConfigurationSavedTrap After the device has successfully saved its configuration locally, this trap is sent. hm2ConfigurationChangedTra p When you change the configuration of the device for the first time after it has been saved locally, this trap is sent. hm2PlatformStpInstanceLoop InconsistentStartTrap When the port in this STP instance changes to the "loop inconsistent" status, this trap is sent. hm2PlatformStpInstanceLoop InconsistentEndTrap When the port in this STP instance leaves the "loop inconsistent" status receiving a BPDU packet, this trap is sent.
+Name of the SNMP trap Meaning linkDown When the connection to a port is interrupted, this trap is sent. linkUp When connection is established to a port, this trap is sent. hm2DevMonSensePSState When the status of a power supply unit changes, this trap is sent. hm2SigConStateChange When the status of the signal contact changes in the operation monitoring, this trap is sent. newRoot When the sending agent becomes the new root of the spanning tree, this trap is sent. topologyChange When the port changes from blocking to forwarding or from forwarding to blocking, this trap is sent. alarmRisingThreshold When the RMON input exceeds its upper threshold, this trap is sent. alarmFallingThreshold When the RMON input goes below its lower threshold, this trap is sent. hm2AgentPortSecurityViolation When a MAC address detected on this port does not match the current settings of the parameter hm2AgentPortSecurityEntry, this trap is sent. hm2DiagSelftestActionTrap When a self test for the four categories "task", "resource", "software", and "hardware" is performed according to the configured settings, this trap is sent. hm2MrpReconfig When the configuration of the MRP Ring changes, this trap is sent. hm2DiagIfaceUtilizationTrap When the threshold of the interface exceeds or undercuts the upper or lower threshold specified, this trap is sent. hm2LogAuditStartNextSector When the audit trail after completing one sector starts a new one, this trap is sent. hm2PtpSynchronizationChanc e When the status of the PTP synchronization has been changed, this trap is sent. hm2ConfigurationSavedTrap After the device has successfully saved its configuration locally, this trap is sent. hm2ConfigurationChangedTrap When you change the configuration of the device for the first time after it has been saved locally, this trap is sent. hm2PlatformStpInstanceLoop InconsistentStartTrap When the port in this STP instance changes to the "loop inconsistent" status, this trap is sent. hm2PlatformStpInstanceLoop InconsistentEndTrap When the port in this STP instance leaves the "loop inconsistent" status receiving a BPDU packet, this trap is sent.